 - IBKR Pro offers top-notch features and sophisticated tools for experienced investors who regularly buy and sell securities, with access to IBKR Web Trader and APIs.

 The maintenance fee is $10 per month, or $0 if you generate $10 or more in commissions.
 The plan gives you access to three trading hours before markets open and lets you use software like the Interactive Brokers SmartRouting system.

 IBKR Pro users can access 98 commission-free ETFs.
 They pay $0.0005 to $0.0035 per share in commissions.

-The company raises the bar high when it comes to educational content.
+The company raises the bar high when it comes to educational materials.
 What you’ll get for free are numerous videos to lead you through the investment process and get you prepared for the fintech world.
-The newly launched Robo-advisor is an asset, too.
+The newly launched robo-advisor is an asset, too.

 There are no inactivity fees, which is important for passive investors.
 Another benefit in favor of hassle-free trade is low-cost access to the global market.
 Search no more; you’ll get an all-in-one experience for low prices.